5 summer habits that wreck your smile

 5. Skipping brushing before bedtime

 The summer sun shines a lot later, meaning bedtimes often get pushed back.
 Instead of letting you or your youngsters off the hook for brushing their teeth before bed, remind them that a quick scrub is better than no scrub.
 This will prevent bacteria from gathering in your mouth while you sleep.
-In kid terms, the monsters under their bed might not be real, but the bacterial ones in their mouth can grow big, bad and smelly if they let them.
+In kid terms, the monsters under their bed might not be real, but the bacterial ones in their mouth can grow if they let them.